kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

   If someone says, *“My printer’s not working and I’ve got a deadline,”* I understand the pressure they’re under.

 - I confirm what I heard to avoid misunderstandings.
-  *Just to confirm—you tried to print, but nothing happened, and there were no error messages, right?*
+  *Just to confirm, you tried to print, but nothing happened, and there were no error messages, right?*

 ## 5. How I Repeat and Confirm Understanding